 On June 3rd, 2012, it was announced that Epic Games would found a studio in Baltimore, where Big Huge Games was formerly located, and that this new studio would be staff by both former Big Huge Games and 38 Studios staff.
 Ex-BHG leadership contacted Epic and requested to start a new studio and work on existing Epic IP.
 Founded as Epic Baltimore, the new studio was later renamed Impossible Studios.
 However, the new studio closed in February of 2013.

 After the closing of 38 Studios, a group of its former employees, including Rich Gallup, banded together founded the independent developer Summer Camp Studios.
 The new developer's first game was an iOS mobile application called Fart Cat!.

 The downfall of 38 Studios was covered in depth by Boston Magazine.
 The largesse and fiscal mismanagement of Curt Schilling contributed heavily to the downfall of 38 Studios and Big Huge Games.

-The first title released by 38 Studios was Kingdoms of Amalur: Reckoning.
+The first and only title released by 38 Studios was Kingdoms of Amalur: Reckoning.
 A teaser trailer was released on July 22, 2010 and included a knight fighting skeletons, magical swords, and a giant monster.
-The game is set in an original fantasy world created with the help of Spawn creator Todd McFarlane and R.A.
+The game is set in an original fantasy world created with the help of Spawn creator Todd McFarlane and fantasy author R.A.
 Salvatore.
 The game was finally released on February 7th, 2012 and received critical praise.
 In a Twitter post shortly after the games launch, Curt Schilling announced the game had apparently broke expectations and sold 1.5 million copies.